Dating in the Age of Distraction

 I always met my boyfriends organically.
-I met my first boyfriend in high school, my second through a family member, and my third through an accidental rib punch at a bar.
-Now I find myself directly in the midst of a whole new dating era – the era of digital dating.
+I met my first boyfriend in high school, my second through a family member, and my third at a bar.
+Now I find myself directly in the midst of a whole new dating era, the era of digital dating.

 Considering I was single and I did work in the dating industry, I decided to give it a whirl (it was for research, right?).
 I thought, if I’m going to see what all of the online dating commotion is about, I’m going to do it thoroughly.
-I signed up for just about every single website and app – Plenty of Fish, Match, eHarmony, Tinder, Bumble, Coffee Meets Bagel, Hinge, and OKCupid.
+I signed up for just about every single website and app, including Plenty of Fish, Match, eHarmony, Tinder, Bumble, Coffee Meets Bagel, Hinge, and OKCupid.
 I could write a whole article solely based on the pros and cons of each.
-Instead, I'm going to write about the huge shift taking place in the attitudes of singles – the "grass is always greener" attitude that comes as a side dish to the main course of online dating.
+Instead, I'm going to write about the huge shift taking place in the attitude of singles: the "grass is always greener" attitude.

 We are inundated with a limitless stream of swipes from dating apps, and when our thumbs fatigue, we rely on matches being pushed to us via email and text.
 With something as important as finding love, you want to be sure you have tested all of your options before settling down for the rest of your life, right?
 However, with this approach, you could test your options literally for the rest of your life.